gitbrown1234/cloud-migration/README.md

 ## Included Migration Tools (Custom Commands)

-The app introduces the following custom search commands, accessible via Splunk Search Processing Language (SPL) or through dedicated dashboards:
+The Cloud Migrations app provides a suite of powerful tools, each implemented as a custom Splunk search command.
+While these commands can be executed directly via SPL, each tool is primarily designed to be used through its dedicated dashboard, which serves as the main interface for users to manage and execute migration tasks.

 ### `transferko` (Knowledge Object Migration)
-*   **Purpose:** Facilitates the transfer of various Splunk knowledge objects from a source Splunk instance to a destination.
+*   **Purpose:** This tool facilitates the transfer of various Splunk knowledge objects from a source Splunk instance to a destination.
 This includes items like:
     *   Macros
     *   Dashboards (Views)
     *   Saved Searches (including Reports and Alerts)